Tibetan sovereignty debate: Third-party views

 During the Tang dynasty (618–907), the Tibetan Empire and the Tang dynasty were frequently at war, with parts of Tibet temporarily captured by the Tang to become part of their territory.
 Around 650, the Tang captured Lhasa.
-In 763, the Tibetan Empire very briefly took the Tang capital of Chang'an during the Tang civil war.
+In 763, the Tibetan Empire very briefly took the Tang capital of Chang'an.

-Most scholars outside of China say that during the Ming dynasty (1368–1644), Tibet was independent without even nominal Ming suzerainty.
+Luciano Petech, a scholar of Himalayan history, indicated that Tibet's political subordination to China, at least nominally, can date back to the Yuan (1271–1368) and the Ming (1368–1644) dynasties.
+Most scholars outside of China say that during the Ming dynasty (1368–1644), the Chinese Empire possessed no administrative control over Tibet.
 In contrast, since the mid-18th century it is agreed that China had control over Tibet reaching its maximum in the end of the 18th century.
-Luciano Petech, a scholar of Himalayan history, indicated that Tibet was a Qing protectorate.
+Melvyn Goldstein, an American Tibetologist, has pointed out that "there can be no question regarding the subordination of Tibet to Manchu-ruled China following...the first decades of the eighteenth century."
+Zahiruddin Ahmed's China and Tibet, 1708–1959: A Résumé of Facts states that "Chinese Imperial authority in Tibet was, no doubt, indistinguishable from sovereignty."
+Luciano Petech indicated that Tibet was a Qing protectorate and Beijing effectively, since 1792, participated the internal governance of Tibet.

-The patron and priest relationship held between the Qing court and the Tibetan lamas has been subjected to varying interpretation.
+The patron and priest relationship held between the Manchu Qing Emperors and the Tibetan Lamas has been subjected to varying interpretation.
 The 13th Dalai Lama, for example, knelt, but did not kowtow, before the Empress Dowager Cixi and the young Emperor while he delivered his petition in Beijing.
 Chinese sources emphasize the submission of kneeling; Tibetan sources emphasize the lack of the kowtow.
 Titles and commands given to Tibetans by the Chinese, likewise, are variously interpreted.
 The Qing authorities gave the 13th Dalai Lama the title of "Loyally Submissive Vice-Regent", and ordered to follow Qing's commands and communicate with the Emperor only through the Manchu Amban in Lhasa; but opinions vary as to whether these titles and commands reflected actual political power, or symbolic gestures ignored by Tibetans.
 Some authors claim that kneeling before the Emperor followed the 17th-century precedent in the case of the 5th Dalai Lama.
-Other historians indicate that the emperor treated the Dalai Lama as an equal.
-Kneeling was a compromise allowed by the Qing court for foreign representatives, Western and Tibetan alike, as both parties refused to perform the kowtow.
+Laird Thomas' The Story Of Tibet, published in 2006, says that the Chinese emperor treated the Dalai Lama as an equal.

-Tibetologist Melvyn Goldstein writes that Britain and Russia formally acknowledged Chinese authority over Tibet in treaties of 1906 and 1907; and that the 1904 British expedition to Tibet stirred China into becoming more directly involved in Tibetan affairs and working to integrate Tibet with "the rest of China."
+Some scholars indicate that British recognition of Tibet's subordination to Beijing, through treaties, can date back to 1876.
+Melvyn Goldstein writes that Britain and Russia formally acknowledged Chinese authority over Tibet in treaties of 1906 and 1907; and that the British expedition to Tibet in 1903–1904 stirred China into becoming more directly involved in Tibetan affairs and working to further integrate Tibet with "the rest of China."
+Warren Smith's Tibetan Nation: A History of Tibetan Nationalism even admits that the Anglo-Chinese Convention of 1906 is itself a recognition of Chinese sovereignty over Tibet.